ENSTABretagneRobotics/File_conversions/ReadMe.txt

 ArduPilot2Waypoints : convert a waypoints file Waypoints.txt from Mission Planner to a waypoints file Waypoints.csv compatible with Waypoints2KML.
 The reverse operation can be done using Waypoints2Ardupilot.

+log2tlog : convert an ArduPilot DataFlash log from Mission Planner to a binary MAVLink .tlog file for easy replay in Mission Planner.

 GPSFileConverter : convert a waypoints file waypoints_deg_min.txt containting a list of waypoints expressed as

 48 23.473500 N  4 25.752420 W